 Our Industry Solutions

 Huntsville, Ala.
-(June 18, 2015) – Atlantic, a technology-driven mapping company specializing in remote sensing, surveying and consulting services, located in Huntsville, wants to congratulate and recognize the accomplishments of four employees earning professional certifications within the past few months.
-Alejandro Perdomo recently became an ASPRS Certified Photogrammetrist (CP).
-Ronny Taylor and Justin Henderson both earned Project Management Professional Certifications (PMP), and Anna Nguyen became an ASPRS Certified Mapping Scientist – Remote Sensing (CMS).
-“I am extremely proud of all four of them for setting and achieving this important professional goal,” said Brian Mayfield, President and COO of Atlantic.
-“Over 40% of our staff now have professional certifications and/or state licensure.
-The dedication of our staff, striving to be their best individually, is a big reason for our success.”
+(April 26, 2016) – Atlantic would like to be the first to recognize the accomplishments of its employees Chris Cannon and Kyle Manderson for becoming the firm’s latest ASPRS Certified Professionals.
+Chris Cannon recently became an ASPRS Certified Photogrammetrist and Kyle Manderson became an ASPRS Certified Photogrammetrist as well as an ASPRS Certified Mapping Scientist (CMS).
+Mr. Cannon is Atlantic’s Vice President of Production and Mr. Manderson is a Project Manager.
+“I am extremely proud of both of them for setting and achieving this important professional goal,” said Brian Mayfield, President and COO of Atlantic.
+“With Chris and Kyle becoming certified professionals, over 35% of our staff now hold a professional license or certification.
+To me, that is truly remarkable and is a testament to the culture of learning and continual improvement we have established at Atlantic.”
 About Atlantic Atlantic is a technology-driven remote sensing, surveying and consulting business.
 Atlantic’s staff of certified professionals, who are known as thought leaders in their field, provide geospatial and consulting solutions to government and private sector clients.
 For more information, please visit www.theatlgrp.com.